brucemack/microlink/README.md

 should start to question the sanity of anyone who spends this much time building their own EchoLink station.
 I am a homebrew enthusiast and I try to avoid off-the-shelf software/components where possible.
 This has been a huge learning opportunity.

+The system currently runs on a Pi Pico (RP2040) development board.
+I'm pretty sure it could also run on an ESP-32, or possibly an Arduino of the correct caliber.
+More experimentation is needed here.

 Here's the current demo video:

 [![MicroLink Transmit and Receive Demo](https://img.youtube.com/vi/wqWCYG_9o4k/0.jpg)](https://www.youtube.com/watch?v=wqWCYG_9o4k)